grafana/writers-toolkit/docs/sources/write/tooling-and-workflows/_index.md

 ### Create a new branch from the main remote branch

 By convention, the remote repository in GitHub is the source of truth for a repository's history.
-The main branch of a repository is typically called `main` and occasionally called `master`.
+The main branch of a repository is typically called `main` and sometimes called `master`.
-Note that we prefer to use inclusive language, so `main` is the preferred name.
+`main` is the preferred name.

 After fetching the latest changes to your local repository from the remote repository in GitHub, create a local branch to commit your changes.
 Working on your own branch separates and isolates your changes so that they can be later reviewed before incorporation into the main branch.